Lincolnshire: Education

 Lincolnshire is one of the few counties in the UK that still uses the eleven-plus to decide who may attend grammar school.
 As a result, many towns in Lincolnshire have both a grammar school and a secondary modern school.
 Lincolnshire's rural character means that some larger villages also have primary schools and are served by buses to nearby high schools.

 Lincoln itself, however, is primarily non-selective, as is the area within a radius of about seven miles.
 In this area, almost all children attend comprehensive schools, though it is still possible to opt into the eleven-plus system.
 This gives rise to the unusual result that those who pass the eleven-plus can attend a grammar school outside the Lincoln comprehensive area, but those who do not pass still attend a (partly non-selective) comprehensive school.

 Lincolnshire is also home of University of Lincoln.

 Health care

 The United Lincolnshire Hospitals NHS Trust is one of the largest trusts in the country, employing almost 4,000 staff and with an annual budget of over £200 million.
-The north of the county is served by the Northern Lincolnshire and Goole Hospital NHS Foundation Trust.
+The north of the county is served by the Northern Lincolnshire and Goole Hospitals NHS Foundation Trust.

 Some of the larger hospitals in the county include: